sambasivareddy-ch/writes-by-siva/public/posts/postgres/buffer-manager.md

 ---

 # How the Postges Buffer Manager works?
-This blog is a continuation post in the **Shared Buffers** seris, where we are going to discuss about how the postgres's buffer manager works underneath by handling the page access requests and maintaining the shared buffer pool.
+This blog is a continuation post in the **Shared Buffers** series, where we are going to discuss about how the postgres's buffer manager works underneath by handling the page access requests and maintaining the shared buffer pool.
 Checkout [Part-1](/blog/shared-buffers-introduction) here..

 ## Table of Contents